 |Negaliu sau to leisti.||I can’t afford it.|

 It is no secret that the Lithuanian language is one of the oldest language Indo-European languages.
-There is a reason why this language survives despite the fact that other languages became instinct.
-Lithuanians are known for their love for their country and it must be the reason why they managed to sustain their language.
-Lithuanian, no matter how small the population who are speaking it, binds the people together as one.
+There is a reason why this language survives even though other languages became instinct.
+Lithuanians are known for their love for their country, which must be why they managed to sustain their language.
+Lithuanian, no matter how small the population who speaks it, binds the people together as one.

 “Maža garbė svetimom kalbom kalbėti, didi gėda savos gerai nemokėti”.
 This is a famous quote from one of the most influential Lithuanian linguists which means “There is no honor in speaking a foreign language; there is a great shame in not knowing your language perfectly.”
 This is just proof of how proud they are of their language.
 Now that you have learned the basic words and phrases in the Lithuanian language, what’s next?